Repost from 2015-2016. Edited, updated, and corrected.

 IFB churches are noted for bait-and-switch methods used to lure the uninitiated into their group.
 Often, they advertise themselves as being the friendliest church in town, and outwardly they often are.
 But, once a person becomes a part of the church, they often find out that things are not as they first appeared to be.
 Let me illustrate this with several paragraphs from Faith Baptist’s website.

-On the I’m New page, we find this:
+On the I’m New page (this page has been deleted), we find this:

 HOW SHOULD I DRESS?